apache/phoenix/dev/misc_utils/README.md

 3. Jira does not have expected fixVersion
 4. Jira has expected fixVersion, but it is not yet resolved

+Moreover, this script also finds any resolved Jira with expected fixVersion but without any corresponding commit present.

 This should be useful as part of RC preparation.

 git_jira_fix_version_check supports python3 and it required